livnoni/Shaked/README.md

 # Yakir

-Application for "Yakir" settlement.
+Application for A neighborhood synagogue in the "Shaked" neighborhood of Rehovot.
-Allows to see the prayer times in a variety of synagogues in the settlement.
+Allows to see the prayer times, Entrance and Exit times of Shabbat, Torah lesson etc...

+## Application for Yehiel Turgeman soul.